Nancy Cappello: Creation of advocacy group

 The couple interacted with medical experts and state politicians over the following years, resulting in a law and protocol change in Connecticut in 2009 requiring doctors to inform patients about dense breast tissue and to require that medical insurance would cover the alternative ultrasounds such patients would need.
 Receiving messages from women across the US wanting such laws passed in their states, Cappello and her husband created the non-profit Are You Dense? in 2008 to advocate for such legal changes.
 She would go on to speak on the subject internationally at various medical conventions, including in countries such as Japan, France, Italy and Canada.

 As of 2019, 37 states had passed a version of the breast density inform law that she had advocated for.
 A federal notification bill was signed into law in February 2019.
 Cappello was described by Imaging Technology News as the "founder of the breast density education movement".

 Personal life

 Cappello was married to her husband, Joseph J. Cappello, in 1974.
 She was diagnosed with myelodysplastic syndrome in September 2018 that was identified as having formed during the treatment for her cancer in 2004.
 A bone marrow transplant was scheduled for December of that year to cure the syndrome, but a series of transfusions and antibiotics were required as treatment and multiple infections occurred in the following months.
-She died on November 15, 2018, due to a Clostridium difficile infection.
+She died on November 15, 2018, due to a Clostridioides difficile infection.